US family attacked on notorious stretch of Mexican highway

 One SUV of attackers passed the family and then cut them off causing them to collide and come to a halt.
 Gunmen then opened fire, according to a statement from the state of Tamaulipas security coordinating group.
 All of the wounded came from one of the family’s vehicles, both of which had Oklahoma license plates.
 The gunmen escaped in another vehicle.

-A 10-year-old relative was among those wounded.
-On Sunday, authorities listed the wounded as in stable condition.
+Tamaulipas state prosecutors at one point said the boy who died was 14 years old.

-The family was returning to the U.S. after spending the holidays in the central Mexico state of San Luis Potosi.
+The family was returning to the U.S. after spending the holidays in the border state of Nuevo Leon, where Monterrey is located.
+Some members of the family are originally from the central Mexico state of San Luis Potosi, while some were born in the United States.

 What remained unclear was why the family was on such a dangerous stretch of highway after dark.

 The area where the attack occurred is contested by drug cartels.

 For years Ciudad Mier was the uppermost edge of the Gulf cartel’s control and Nueva Ciudad Guerrero was the limit for the Nuevo Laredo-based Zetas’.
-Between them sit uninhabited scrub land.
+Between them sits uninhabited scrub land.

 In 2010, after the Zetas split from the Gulf cartel and established themselves as an organized criminal power through prominent displays of graphic violence, Mier became a battleground for the two cartels and most of its residents abandoned the quaint colonial town.